FriedelDennisMNP/Functional_phosphoproteomic_profiling_of_routine_FFPE_CNS_tumor_tissue/README.md

 Mass spectrometry generated robust proteomic and phosphoproteomic coverage across all cases.
 Global proteomic profiling revealed group-associated protein abundance and pathway differences,including increased EGFR abundance in EGFR-amplified tumors, while showing substantial intertumoral overlap.
 Global phosphoproteomic profiles similarly showed partial group-level separation with substantial intertumoral overlap.
-Differential phosphoproteomic analysis identified 443 phosphosites based on predefined exploratory statistical criteria, with multiple EGFR phosphosites.
-Kinase-substrate enrichment further revealed coordinated EGFR- and SRC-associated signaling alongside considerable heterogeneity within both molecular groups.
+Differential phosphoproteomic analysis identified 443 phosphosites based on predefined exploratory statistical criteria, with only one phosphosite remaining significant after correction for multiple testing.
+Multiple EGFR-associated phosphosites showed increased abundance in EGFR-amplified tumors, while kinase-substrate enrichment further revealed coordinated EGFR- and SRC-associated signaling alongside considerable heterogeneity within both molecular groups.
 These findings demonstrate that routine FFPE tissue retains biologically coherent functional information at both the protein abundance and phosphosignaling levels that can be interpreted alongside genomic and epigenomic data.
 Phosphoproteomics therefore represents an orthogonal functional layer that may complement established molecular characterization of CNS tumors.

 ## How to reproduce the results from the paper using the information from this repository